uptane/pures/pure1.md

 2. *Abstract* -- a short (~200 word) description of the technical issue being addressed.

-3. *Motivation* -- The motivation is critical for PUREs that want to change Uptane.
+3. *Motivation* -- Any proposal seeking to change Uptane requires a strong and compelling motivation.
 It should clearly explain why the existing standard is inadequate to address the problem that the PURE solves.
 It should further describe what motivated the design of the PURE and what particular design decisions were made.
 It should describe any alternative designs that were considered and how the feature is supported in other frameworks.
 PURE submissions without sufficient motivation may be rejected outright.

 4. *Specification* -- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for existing Uptane implementors.